 R7 300 (inclusive of all textbooks and examination fees, excludes textbook delivery costs).

-Students Receive an AHLEI Short Course Certificate after successful completion
+Students receive the IHS and AHLEI Short Course Certificate after successful completion.

 Students learn how to develop, conduct, and evaluate one-on-one and group training that will reduce turnover, improve job performance, and help the organisation attain its goals.
 They will discover why training is an important investment for any property, how to train various levels of employees, and how to implement effective instructional design techniques and processes.

 - The principles of adult learning and how they apply to training and development in the hospitality industry.